AFCB-project/CloudDrop/README.md

-# CloudDeploy
+# CloudDrop

 Hello!
-This is alpha version of CloudDeploy site.
+This is alpha version of CloudDrop site.
 Thanks!